Kankesanthurai: Population

 A 2007 Department of Census and Statistics government report on population figures in the Jaffna district notes that Kankesanthurai Centre, Kankesanthurai West and Kankesanthurai South, as well as Naguleswaram and Maviddapuram are "High Security Zones" where there are no civilians.
 By 2012, some return of internally displaced people and civilian life in the Valikamam North DS division was documented by the Northern Provincial Council in their statistics report, detailing dry ration issues, mine injuries and welfare centres in Kankesanthurai.

 Transport

 Rail

 Kankesanthurai railway station is the terminus of the Northern Line on the Sri Lanka Railways network.
 Until 1990, Kankesanthurai was the terminus of the Yal Devi service.
 During the war, trains terminated at Vavuniya, leaving Kankesanthurai isolated from the national railway network.
 Kankesanthurai railway station was re opened in early 2015 and is functioning at present.

 Port

 The Port at Kankesanturai was closed during the war.
-It is the nearest port for all eastern ports in India, as well as for Myanmar and Bangladesh.

 In 2011, India and Sri Lanka signed an agreement to revive the port by clearing sunken ships and deepening the harbour.
-The Port should significantly lower the transit time of goods to and from the east coast of India, Bangladesh, and Myanmar, and propel economic activity in the north.
+This should significantly lower the transit time of goods to and from the east coast of India, Bangladesh, and Myanmar, and propel economic activity in the north.
+In October 2023 ferry service between the Kankesanturai Port and Nagapattinam, Tamil Nadu, began.
+The HSC Cheriyapani carries up to 150 passengers between India and Sri Lanka, making one round trip per day.